Career Advancement in Corporate Canada: A Focus on Visible Minorities – An Early Preview (Report)Feb 15, 2007

 This report is the first of five in the Career Advancement in Corporate Canada: A Focus on Visible Minorities series, which explores how visible minority women and men perceive their career advancement and development in corporate Canada.
 The series is based on research conducted by Catalyst and the Diversity Institute in Management & Technology at Ryerson Institute in Toronto.
 This report focuses on the recognition of foreign educational credentials and career satisfaction among visible minority workers.

-- Visible minority managers, professionals, and executives experienced lower rates of career satisfaction than white/Caucasian respondents.
+- Visible minority managers, professionals, and executives experienced lower rates of career satisfaction than White respondents.

 - A sizeable percentage of visible minority respondents with foreign educational credentials felt their organizations did not recognize these educational credentials as being “on par” with equivalent Canadian degrees, diplomas, and certificates.

-- Visible minority respondents with foreign education credentials that were not recognized as “on par” were the least satisfied with their careers and were more likely to plan to explore career opportunities outside Canada than were visible minority respondents without foreign educational credentials, as well as white/Caucasian respondents regardless of where the received their educational credentials.
+- Visible minority respondents with foreign education credentials that were not recognized as “on par” were the least satisfied with their careers and were more likely to plan to explore career opportunities outside Canada than were visible minority respondents without foreign educational credentials, as well as White respondents regardless of where they received their educational credentials.

 Lead Sponsor: RBC Financial Group